TCFD-Based Information Disclosure

 GovernanceOversight structure under the Board of Directors for climate-related risks and opportunities

 • In the Fujitsu Group, the Sustainability Management Committee shares the risks and opportunities arising from climate change, deliberates on medium- to long-term issues, and formulates policy.
-It also reports on the results of these activities to the Board of Directors at meetings of the Executive Management Council.
-In October 2021, the results of analysis using multiple climate change scenarios, including limiting global warming to 1.5°C, were reported on and discussed by the Sustainability Management Committee.
+To date, matters such as the results of analyses using multiple climate change scenarios (including 1.5 °C), policies to achieve net-zero GHG emissions targets and increase the use of renewables, and materiality (including climate change and other environmental challenges) have been reported to the Board of Directors at meetings of the Executive Management Council.

 • The Risk Management & Compliance Committee regularly reports to the Board of Directors on the most serious risks identified for the group as a whole, including climate risks.
 The Fujitsu Group has also developed an environmental management system (EMS) based on the ISO 14001 standard.
 The results of EMS activities are reported to the Board of Directors at meetings of the Executive Management Council.